geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Seiz'd the foul Sprite, and crush'd him in his hands;

-Or, withering at his touch, unhappy fair !
+Or, withering at his touch, unhappy fair!

-Thy fears and hopes at once had ended there ! —
+Thy fears and hopes at once had ended there! —

 Bright beam the lamps, the Gnomes recovered rise,